nagman/ux-experiments/README.md

 # UX Experiments

-A set of UX experiments - design by Pierre Patrault
+A set of UX experiments - designed by Pierre Patrault and developed by Quentin Durand